 Let me introduce you to the fabulous city of Edinburgh.
 The city is well known for the Military Tattoo and the Fringe Festival, two of Scotland’s most popular events.

-Edinburgh also boasts one of the worlds most beautiful cityscapes, making it an ideal destination for a city break.
-As you would expect, the Castle dominates the skyline, on top of an ancient volcano set in the centre of the city.
+Edinburgh also boasts one of the worlds most beautiful cityscapes, making it an ideal destination for a holiday or a short city break.
+As you would expect, Edinburgh Castle dominates the skyline, on top of an ancient volcano set in the centre of the city.

 I have been to Edinburgh many times and I still haven’t “done it all”.